stevinz/awesome-game-engine-dev/README.md

 # Awesome Game Engine Development [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-> A list of awesome assets, libraries, and tools geared toward Game Engine Development.
+> A curated list of awesome assets, libraries, and tools for Game Engine Development.
 Specifically, this list is geared toward development of high-level, fully featured game engines (e.g., [Godot](https://godotengine.org) / [Unity](https://unity.com)).
 This would include things typically not found in low-level game engines, game frameworks, or graphics libraries (e.g., [MonoGame](https://www.monogame.net) / [SDL](https://www.libsdl.org)).
 Most importantly of which would be a visual scene editor, but also capabilities such as scipting support, physics integration, special effects, etc.

-This list currently favors programming the core engine in the following languages: C/C++, C#, Haxe, or Javascript.
+This list currently favors programming the core engine in the following languages: C, C++, C#, Haxe, or Javascript.

 <br>